Date of Award

 This non-experimental, quantitative study is designed to investigate principals', assistant principals', and teachers' perceptions of PLCs as opportunities for sustainable, effective professional growth within the district.
 The study applies the use of PLC Assessment-Revised (PLCA-R) online survey.
 The PLCA-R (Oliver, Hipp, & Huffman, 2008) was utilized to determine perception and sustainability of PLCs.

 Bankhead-Smith, Mildred T., "An Examination of the Perceptions Leading to the Sustainability of Professional Learning Communities in a Rural School District" (2012).
 Education Theses, Dissertations and Projects.
-Paper 49.
+49.